lcdm-uiuc/info490-sp16/Week11/lesson1.md

 # Week 11 Lesson 1 #

-## Introduction to Bayesian Modelling ##
+## Introduction to Bayesian Modeling ##

-In this lesson, you will
+In this lesson, you will about Bayesian Modeling, in which we apply Bayes rule to compute the likelihood of a model fitting a particular data set.
+In this approach, we encapsulate our prior knowledge of model parameters, and use the observed data to compute the likelihood of the model.
+By sampling from this likelihood we can compute posterior distributions for our model parameters, which allows us to fully specify the best fitting model to our data.
+This sampling process uses a technique known as Monte Carlo Markov Chains (MCMC).
+To perform Bayesian modeling, we will use the pymc3 library.

 ###Objectives ###

 By the end of this lesson, you will be able to:

-- Understand basic
+- Understand basic concepts behind Bayesian Modeling
-- Be familiar with
+- Be familiar with different prior distributions
-- Be able to construct
+- Be able to use the pymc3 library to perform Bayesian modeling.

 ### Time Estimate ###